MartinHelmut/number-generator/README.md

 "Why pseudo random number generators and number hash functions" you may ask?
 Read more in [this fantastic blog post][unit] about "A primer on repeatable random numbers" from Rune Skovbo Johansen.

 Thanks to Johannes Baagøe for the Alea port and Ray Morgan for the MurmurHash2 algorithm implementation in JavaScript.
 Also thanks to Karan Lyons for the [MurmurHash3 implementation][mur3].

+Resources used to tests against implementations in other languages are:

+- JSON for modern C++ by Niels Lohmann: https://github.com/nlohmann/json
+- MurmurHash2 and 3 in C++ by Austin Appleby: https://github.com/aappleby/smhasher

+Big thanks as well to Alex Ciminian for raising the issue with non ASCII characters: https://cimi.io/murmurhash3js-revisited/

 [npmurl]: https://www.npmjs.com/package/number-generator
 [npmimg]: https://img.shields.io/npm/v/number-generator.svg